makai281/nmtpy/README.md

 #### General/API
   - No shell script, everything is in Python
-  - Overhaul object-oriented refactoring of the code
-    - Clear separation of API and scripts that interface with the API
+  - Overhaul object-oriented refactoring of the code: clear separation of API and scripts that interface with the API
   - INI style configuration files to define everything regarding a training experiment
   - Transparent cleanup mechanism to kill stale processes, remove temporary files
   - Simultaneous logging of training details to stdout and log file